ngaox/ngaox/projects/seo/README.md

 //...
 ```

-the SeoData given to `.set` method should be of type `PageSeoData` wich is:
+the SeoData given to `.set` method should be of type `PageSeoData` which is:

 ```ts
 export interface PageSeoData {